isl-org/OpenBot/policy/README.md

 ## Dependencies

-We recommend to create a conda environment for OpenBot.
+We recommend to create a conda environment for OpenBot (if not already done).
 Instructions on installing conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 You can create a new environment with the following command:

 ```bash
 conda create -n openbot python=3.7